STOIC SCHOOL

 March 31, 2024

 Cicero, while not a Stoic himself, faithfully documented Stoic teachings as well as those of the other schools of philosophy in his day.
-In his Tusculan Disputations, Cicero detailed the Stoic emphasis on finding what is true in physics, what is ethical, and what is logical.
-This "threefold progeny of the soul" played a pivotal role in the acquisition and possession of Stoic virtue.
-While detailing Stoic understanding of physics, Cicero proved that First Century Stoics understood that gravity pulled all things to the center of the earth and that the earth was a sphere.
+Cicero detailed the Stoic emphasis on finding what is true in physics, what is ethical, and what is logical.
+This "threefold progeny of the soul" continues to play a pivotal role in the acquisition and possession of Stoic virtue.
+While detailing Stoic understanding of physics, Cicero proved that First Century Stoics understood gravity pulled all things to the center of the earth and that the earth was a sphere.
 Modern physicists are more Stoic than they might realize.

 March 24, 2024